Chapter 5:

 Job 14.4

 Who can produce someone clean out of someone unclean?
-There is not one.
+No one can.

 Ps 51.4, 5

-And what is bad in your eyes I have done,
+What is bad in your eyes I have done.

 Gen 4.4

-As for Abel, he too brought some firstlings of his flock, even their fatty pieces.
-Now while Jehovah was looking with favor upon Abel and his offering . . .
+But Abel brought some firstlings of his flock, including their [desirable] fat parts.
+While Jehovah looked with favor on Abel and on his offering . . .

 Lev 5.5-10

 In case he becomes guilty as respects one of these things, then he must confess in what way he has sinned.
-And he must bring his guilt offering to Jehovah for his sin that he has committed, namely, a female from the flock, a female lamb or a female kid of the goats, for a sin offering; and the priest must make an atonement for him for his sin.
-If, though, he cannot afford enough for a sheep, then he must bring as his guilt offering for the sin that he has committed two turtledoves or two young pigeons to Jehovah, one for a sin offering and one for a burnt offering.
-And he must bring them to the priest, who must present first the one for the sin offering and nip off its head at the front of its neck, but he should not sever it.
-And he must spatter some of the blood of the sin offering upon the side of the altar, but the remainder of the blood will be drained out at the base of the altar.
+And he must bring his guilt offering to Jehovah for his sin that he has committed, namely, a female from the flock, either a female lamb or a young female goat, for a sin offering.
+Then the priest will make atonement for him for his sin.
+If, though, he cannot afford a sheep, he must bring two turtledoves or two young pigeons to Jehovah as his guilt offering for the sin, one for a sin offering and one for a burnt offering.
+He is to bring them to the priest, who will present first the one for the sin offering and nip off its head at the front of its neck, without severing it.
+He will spatter some of the blood of the sin offering on the side of the altar, but the remainder of the blood will be drained out at the base of the altar.
 It is a sin offering.
-And the other one he will handle as a burnt offering according to the regular procedure; and the priest must make an atonement for him for his sin that he has committed, and so it must be forgiven him.
+The other one he will handle as a burnt offering according to the regular procedure; and the priest will make atonement for him for his sin that he has committed, and it will be forgiven him.

 Heb 10:1-4

-For since the Law has a shadow of the good things to come, but not the very substance of the things, [men] can never with the same sacrifices from year to year which they offer continually make those who approach perfect.
-Otherwise, would the [sacrifices] not have stopped being offered, because those rendering sacred service who had been cleansed once for all time would have no consciousness of sins anymore?
-To the contrary, by these sacrifices there is a reminding of sins from year to year, for it is not possible for the blood of bulls and of goats to take sins away.
+For since the Law has a shadow of the good things to come, but not the very substance of the things, it can never, by the same sacrifices that are continually offered year after year, make those who approach perfect.
+Otherwise, would not the sacrifices have stopped being offered, because those rendering sacred service once cleansed would have no consciousness of sins anymore?
+On the contrary, these sacrifices are a reminder of sins year after year, for it is not possible for the blood of bulls and of goats to take sins away.

 Hebrews 2:9

-We behold Jesus, who has been made a little lower than angels, crowned with glory and honor for having suffered death, that he by God's undeserved kindness might taste death for every man.
+But we do see Jesus, who was made a little lower than angels, now crowned with glory and honor for having suffered death, so that by God's undeserved kindness he might taste death for everyone.

 Hebrews 2:14-15

-Therefore, since the "young children" are sharers of blood and flesh, he also similarly partook of the same things, that through his death he might bring to nothing the one having the means to cause death, that is, the Devil, and set free all those who for fear of death were subject to slavery all through their lives.
+Therefore, since the "young children" are sharers of blood and flesh, he also similarly shared in the same things, so that through his death he might bring to nothing the one having the means to cause death, that is, the Devil, and set free all those who were held in slavery all their lives by their fear of death.

 1 John 4.9,10

-By this the love of God was made manifest in our case, because God sent forth his only-begotten Son into the world that we might gain life through him.
-The love is in this respect, not that we have loved God, but that he loved us and sent forth his Son as a reconciling sacrifice for our sins.
+By this the love of God was revealed in our case, that God sent his only-begotten Son into the world so that we might gain life through him.
+The love is in this respect, not that we have loved God, but that he loved us and sent his Son as a reconciling sacrifice for our sins.

 Romans 5.18,19

-Just as through one trespass [by Adam] the result to men of all sorts was condemnation, likewise also through one act of justification [by Jesus] the result to men of all sorts is a declaring of them righteous for life.
-For just as through the disobedience of the one man many were constituted sinners, likewise also through the obedience of the one man many will be constituted righteous.
+Just as through one trespass [by Adam] the result to men of all sorts was condemnation, so too through one act of justification [by Jesus] the result to men of all sorts is a declaring of them righteous for life.
+For just as through the disobedience of the one man many were made sinners, so also through the obedience of the one person many will be made righteous.

 1 Cor 15.22